Thairath Online

 • Private parking lots on the outskirts, then take a motorcycle taxi to the event.

-On 26 April 2026, the "Wan Lai" day of Phra Pradaeng, Suk Sawat Road and surrounding roads near Phra Pradaeng Market will be closed from the afternoon for the parade.
-Visitors are advised to allow at least 1-2 extra hours for travel and to prepare waterproof phone pouches.
+On 26 April 2026, the day of Phra Pradaeng’s flowing day, Suksawat Road and roads around Phra Pradaeng Market will be closed from the afternoon for the parade.
+Visitors should allow at least 1-2 hours for travel and prepare waterproof phone pouches in advance.